nanomarkup/nanomarkup.github.com/README.md

     water
   ]
 ]

+tomorrow [
+  buy buy.goods [
+    butter
+  ]
+]
 ```
-In this example, the "buy" array extends the "goods" array by appending the item "water".
+In this example, the "buy" array extends the "goods" array by adding the item "water" and the "tomorrow.buy" array extends the "buy.goods" array by adding the item "butter".
+Extended array simplifies array extension for seamless data manipulation.

 ### Entity
 The "Entity" feature represents a structured collection of key/value pairs.
 The entity name is a single word without spaces, and the entity is denoted by a trailing colon ":".
 Each key/value pair within the entity is indented for clarity.
 This design ensures a well-defined and organized representation of related data within a distinct entity.

-The name of the entity cannot be ended by a dot, as the dot serves as a separator token for referenced data.
-This rule ensures proper formatting and prevents ambiguity in distinguishing entity names from other elements in the language, maintaining a clear and organized structure.
+The name of the entity cannot be ended by a dot, as the dot serves as a separator in the entity path.
+This rule ensures proper formatting and prevents ambiguity in distinguishing entity names, maintaining a clear and organized structure.
 ```
 student:
   name John